mnentwig/makeheaderspp/README.md

 ### Motivation
 The tool auto-generates class method declarations in C++ headers from their implementation.
-It generates only user-defined parts of a header, while the remaining lines are edited conventionally.
+It modifies only user-defined parts of a header, while the remaining lines are edited conventionally.

 ### Use model
 A single dummy macro